manuu1999/Ex2_LucidSearch_MultiMediaRetrieval/README.md

 Pagination: Display results in pages for better navigation.

 ## How to Run
-Clone the repository to your local machine
+-Clone the repository to your local machine
-Open the project in IntelliJ IDEA or another IDE of your choice.
+-Open the project in IntelliJ IDEA or another IDE of your choice.
-Install required Lucene dependencies via Maven.
+-Install required Lucene dependencies via Maven.
-Place the movie dataset (imdb_top_1000.csv) in the src/resources directory.
+-Place the movie dataset (imdb_top_1000.csv) in the src/resources directory.
-Run the Main.java file to start the interactive search system.
+-Run the Main.java file to start the interactive search system.

 ## Requirements
-Java 19
+-Java 19
-Maven for dependency management
+-Maven for dependency management
-IntelliJ IDEA or any Java IDE
+-IntelliJ IDEA or any Java IDE